 “Sports business, including the expanding collegiate and amateur market, has amazing growth potential.
-With the support of a very deep bench of attorneys at Thompson Coburn, our goal is take the firm’s ties to the Midwest sports community and develop them into a thriving and nationally recognized sports law practice.”
+With the support of a very deep bench of attorneys at Thompson Coburn, our goal is take the firm’s ties to the Midwest sports community and develop them into a thriving sports law practice.”

 Wallace earned his law degree in 1981 from Georgetown University.
 He graduated from Yale College in 1978 and lettered in varsity football.